davharris/dissertation/dissertation.md

 David J. Harris

+## Abstract

+Species interactions are believed to play an important role in community structure, but detecting their influence in the co-occurrence patterns of observed communities has stymied ecologists for decades.
+While Markov networks (undirected graphical models also known as Markov random fields) represent a promising approach to this long-standing problem by isolating direct interactions from indirect ones, the methods ecologists have suggested for fitting these models are limited to small communities with about 20 species or fewer.
+Additionally, the methods that have been proposed so far do not account for environmental heterogeneity, and thus attempt to explain all of the co-occurrence patterns in ecological data sets with species interactions.
+In this paper, I introduce stochastic approximation as an alternative method for fitting these models that addresses both of these problems, making it feasible to use Markov networksin cases where each species responds to multiple abiotic factors and hundreds of competitors or mutualists.
+While stochastic approximation does introduce some sampling noise during the optimization process, it still converges to the maximum likelihood estimate for species' interaction coefficients with probability one.

 ## Introduction

 To the extent that species interactions are important for community assembly, ecologists generally expect them to leave a signature on species' co-occurrence patterns.
 Using that signature to infer the underlying species interactions from observational data has been much harder, however.
 Disagreements about how to draw these inferences led to an acrimonious, decade-long argument among community ecologists [@lewin_santa_1983], where essentially all of the proposed statistical approaches were criticized for having high error rates, a poor match with the underlying ecological questions, computational infeasibility, or all three [@connor_assembly_1979; @gilpin_factors_1982; @strong_ecological_1984; @hastings_can_1987].
 As documented below, ecologists have, for the most part, not solved these problems in the ensuing decades.
 Resolving these issues would solve a longstanding issue in community ecology and make a significant contribution to other fields, such as species distribution modeling [@kissling_towards_2012].

 During the time that ecologists have struggled to identify the interactions among dozens of species, bioinformaticians have largely solved the analogous problem of estimating interactions among thousands of genes from their co-expression levels (e.g. @friedman_sparse_2008).
 The discrepancy is due to the fact that ecologists have chosen to focus, almost exclusively, on overall co-occurrence rates [@connor_assembly_1979; @gotelli_empirical_2009; @gilpin_factors_1982; @veech_probabilistic_2013] or on closely-related values such as correlation coefficients (Pollock et al. 2014; see Faisal et al. 2010 and Harris 2015 for two recent exceptions).
-As ecologists know, however, the correlation between two species will often reflect other factors beyond their direct pairwise interactions (e.g. abiotic influences and indirect biotic effects; Figure 1).
+As ecologists know, however, the correlation between two species will often reflect other factors beyond their direct pairwise interactions (e.g. abiotic influences and indirect biotic effects; Figure 3.1).
 When these factors are not accounted for, this reliance on overall co-occurrence rates can reliably lead to incorrect inferences [@harris_estimating_2015].
 While some methods have been proposed for incorporating a small number of specific factors (such as geographic or environmental dissimilarity) into ecologists' null models at a time [@lessard_strong_2011], we still lack a good way to scale these approaches up for cases with many biotic and abiotic factors acting simultaneously.

 ![A hypothetical network of three species, two of which depend on an abiotic factor (annual rainfall).  **A.** The “true” network involves the caterpillar exploiting the two tree species as well as competition between the two trees.
 The two trees also benefit from rainfall.  **B.** Although the two trees directly reduce one another’s occurrence probabilities via competition, they tend to occur in the same areas (with sufficient water and without too many herbivores).
 An analysis that ignores these other factors could mistakenly conclude that the two trees were mutualists because of their high co-occurrence rate (circled "+" sign).  **C.** The methods presented here are designed to estimate the direct interactions between each pair of species, after accounting for other species and abiotic factors that could affect their co-occurrence rates (note that the circled interaction between the trees has the correct sign).
 Note that, with observational data, the bi-directional effects of species interactions (pairs of arrows between species) need to be collapsed to a single number describing the conditional relationship between species (one double-headed arrow).](figures/3/figure-1.pdf)